cmarmstrong/wunderscraper/README.md

 ## overview
 Wunderscraper helps tap and organize a wealth of real-time weather data from Wunderground.
-Wunderscraper's primary feature is its ability to sample from Wunderground.
 The real-time nature of Wunderground's vast network of weather stations must be sampled; it is impossible to collect data from all the stations all the time.
 Wunderscraper provides flexible spatial and temporal